Cooch Behar State: Second generation in the 20th century

 Maharaja Raj Rajendra Narayan Bhup Bahadur (ruled 1911–13) was born on 11 April 1882 in Calcutta, and died unmarried 1 September 1913 in London.
 His ashes were buried in Cooch Behar.
 He was educated at Mayo College, Ajmer, in 1893, and then was sent to England in 1894 for further studies, gaining entry into an Oxford College in 1900.

 Maharaja Jitendra Narayan Bhup Bahadur (ruled 1913–22) was born on 20 December 1886 at Cooch Behar Palace.
 He has the brother of the previous Maharaja.
 He died on 20 December 1922.
 He was educated privately under a British home tutor, and then admitted to Itan School in 1900.
 Later, he was admitted to the University of Edinburgh.
 He was married on 25 August 1913 in London to Maharani Indira Devi (1892–1968).
 She was the daughter of Maharaja Gaekwad Sir Sayajiro III Khanderao Gaekwad, Sena Khas Khel Shamsher Bahadur Farzand-i-Khas-i-Daulat-i-Inglishia of Baroda, and his second wife, Maharani Gajra Bai.

 Maharaj Kumari Sukriti Devi ("Princess Girlie") was born in 1884.
 She died 1958.

 She was married in 1899 (sep'd.) to Jyotsnanath Ghosal, C.I.E., I.C.S. [cr.1918], the Zamindar of Belgaum, and had issue.

 The younger daughters of Maharaja Nripendra Narayan and Maharani Sunity Devi, were named Pravita Devi and Sudhira Devi.
 They were born in 1891 and 1894 respectively.
 They were married to a pair of siblings called Lionel Mander and Alan Mander respectively.
-Pravita devi had no issues.
+Pravita Devi had no issue.
 Sudhira Devi had two daughters Geeta and Garbo and a son Derek.
 Garbo is presently residing at London.